-The Magento Admin is protected by multiple layers of security measures to prevent unauthorized access to your store, order, and customer data.
+The Commerce Admin is protected by multiple layers of security measures to prevent unauthorized access to your store, order, and customer data.
 The first time you sign in to the Admin, you are required to enter your username and password and to set up two-factor authentication (2FA).

 Depending on the configuration of your store, you might also be required to resolve a CAPTCHA challenge such as entering a series of keyboard characters, solving a puzzle, or clicking a series of images with a common theme.
 These tests are designed to identify you has human, rather than an automated bot.

 For additional security, you can determine which parts of the Admin each user has permission to access, and also limit the number of login attempts.
 By default, after six attempts the account is locked, and the user must wait a few minutes before trying again.
 Locked accounts can also be reset from the Admin.